Force over Distance: Chapter 25

 Eli gave him a quick, miserable smile.

-It occurred to Young they were teetering on the brink of a serious conversation—something he generally tried to avoid with with people under his command—and that, to his knowledge, Eli avoided at all costs.
+It occurred to Young they were teetering on the brink of a serious conversation—something he generally tried to avoid with people under his command—and that, to his knowledge, Eli avoided at all costs.

 He owed the kid a lot.
 He knew that.
 But he wasn’t at his best.
 Tonight hadn’t gone well; it still wasn’t going well.
 Young’s eyes raked the room, searching for some way to divert the conversation.